As you transition away from

 InnoDB tables.
 The

-pool caches both table data and index data, so it does double
+pool caches both table data and index data, speeding up

-duty in speeding up lookups for queries and keeping query results in
+lookups for queries and keeping query results in memory for reuse.

-On a busy server, run benchmarks with the Query Cache turned
+On a busy server, run benchmarks with the query cache turned off.

 InnoDB buffer pool provides similar